 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Plunkett may place antibiotic fibers in the periodontal pockets after scaling and planing.
+In some cases, Drs.
+Plunkett or Arrington may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Plunkett to thoroughly remove plaque and tartar.
+When deep pockets between teeth and gums are present, it is difficult for Drs.
+Plunkett or Arrington to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.